iobroker-community-adapters/ioBroker.mydlink/README.md

 | [DCH-S150](https://eu.dlink.com/uk/en/products/dch-s150-motion-sensor) | Motion Detector (last motion detected) | ![Image](admin/DCH_S150.png) |

 The adapter needs to poll the devices.
-So sensor readings and motion detection will be delayed by polling interval (can be set in config)
+So sensor readings and motion detection will be delayed by polling interval (can be set in config).

 In config there is a list where you need to specify IP and PIN for every device.
 The PIN is printed on the bottom of the device.
+In the list you can also specify a poll interval for single devices.
+The global one is used if nothing is set here.
+Advised is to set a small interval here for sensors and a longer interval for plugs.

 The adapter does not interfere with the use of the app.